 Treatments for Flaccid Paralysis

 As we discussed in the previous section, neuroplasticity refers to the brain’s ability to rewire neural pathways.
-These new pathways allow undamaged portions of the brain to take control of functions from areas affected by the stroke.
+These new pathways allow unaffected areas of the brain to take control of functions from areas affected by the stroke.
 Through this process, survivors can recover functions that were previously lost, including regaining muscle activation to reduce flaccidity after stroke.

 When an exercise cannot be performed actively, passive exercises can help you maintain range of motion and encourage muscle function.
-During passive exercises, a therapist moves your muscles for you, or you move them yourself using your non-affected arm.
+During passive exercises, a therapist or caregiver moves your muscles for you, or you move them yourself using your unaffected limb.

 2. Mirror Therapy

 Another technique to help engage neuroplasticity in the absence of active muscle control is mirror therapy.
-Mirror therapy utilizes a tabletop mirror to create a reflection of the patient’s arm or hand.
+Mirror therapy utilizes a tabletop mirror or mirror box to create a reflection of the participant’s unaffected arm or hand.

 3. Electrical Stimulation

 Electrical stimulation is another excellent way to address flaccidity after stroke as it can encourage communication between the brain and muscles.
 Electrical stimulation, also called e-stim, works by sending an electrical impulse directly to your affected muscles, causing them to contract.

-Other effective ways to stimulate your muscles include tapping the muscles you want to activate and performing quick stretches.
+Other effective ways to stimulate your muscles during rehab exercise include tapping the muscles you want to activate and performing quick stretches.
 Have your therapist show you how to engage in e-stim, muscle tapping, and quick stretching to make sure you are using these techniques safely and properly.

 4. Mental Practice